publicdocs/uscode/assets/md/titles/usc49/us/usc/t49/stVI/ptB/ch311/schIII/m__us_usc_t49_s31136.md

 >         “(4)  __Transportation of construction materials and equipment__  __.—__

->         The term ‘transportation of construction materials and equipment’ means the transportation of construction and pavement materials, construction equipment, and construction maintenance vehicles, by a driver to or from an active construction site (a construction site between initial mobilization of equipment and materials to the site to the final completion of the construction project) within a 50 air mile radius of the normal work reporting location of the driver.
+>         The term ‘transportation of construction materials and equipment’ means the transportation of construction and pavement materials, construction equipment, and construction maintenance vehicles, by a driver to or from an active construction site (a construction site between initial mobilization of equipment and materials to the site to the final completion of the construction project) within a 75 air mile radius of the normal work reporting location of the driver, except that a State, upon notice to the Secretary, may establish a different air mile radius limitation for purposes of this paragraph if such limitation is between 50 and 75 air miles and applies only to movements that take place entirely within the State.
 This paragraph does not apply to the transportation of material found by the Secretary to be hazardous under [section 5103 of title 49][/us/usc/t49/s5103], United States Code, in a quantity requiring placarding under regulations issued to carry out such section.

 >         “(5)  __Eligible unit of local government__  __.—__